microsoft/terminal/doc/specs/#885 - winrt Terminal Settings.md

 #### Settings UI: Modifying and Applying the Settings

-The Settings UI will also have a reference to the `AppSettings settings` from TerminalApp using a shared smart pointer as `settingsSource`.
+The Settings UI will also have a reference to the `AppSettings settings` from TerminalApp as `settingsSource`.
 When the Settings UI is opened up, the Settings UI will also have its own `AppSettings settingsClone` that is a clone of TerminalApp's `AppSettings`.
 ```c++
 settingsClone = settingsSource.Clone()
 ```

 As the user navigates the Settings UI, the relevant contents of `settingsClone` will be retrieved and presented.
  As the user makes changes to the Settings UI, XAML will update `settingsClone` using XAML data binding.
  When the user saves/applies the changes in the XAML, `settingsClone.Save("settings.json")` is called; this compares the changes between `settingsClone` and `settingsSource`, then injects the changes (if any) to `settings.json`.

 As mentioned earlier, TerminalApp detects a change to "settings.json" to update its `AppSettings`.
  Since the above triggers a change to `settings.json`, TerminalApp will also update itself.
 When